naj1024/pyspectrum/README.md

 * funcube     - pro and pro+ as audio devices, hid control under Linux only
 * soapy       - sdrplay support under Linux

-There is soapy support for sdrplay, but i have failed to get this working again after an initial success.

 ## Input data IQ types:
 * 8bit offset binary
 * 8bit 2's complement